-Hartford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Hartford isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hartford are a mix of both white- and blue-collar jobs.
 Overall, Hartford is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Hartford who work in office and administrative support (13.66%), sales jobs (11.41%), and food service (8.32%).
+There are especially a lot of people living in Hartford who work in office and administrative support (13.46%), sales jobs (10.73%), and maintenance occupations (7.56%).

 Hartford has a lot of people who ride the bus to and from work.
 In fact, for its size, Hartford has quite a high level of public transit users.
 Hartford’s need for inexpensive transportation options for its citizens is quite high.

 The citizens of Hartford are slightly less educated than the national average of 21.84% for the average city or town: 15.69% of adults in Hartford have a bachelor's degree or advanced degree

 The per capita income in Hartford in 2010 was $17,311, which is low income relative to Connecticut and the nation.
 This equates to an annual income of $69,244 for a family of four.
 However, Hartford contains both very wealthy and poor people as well.
 Hartford also has one of the higher rates of people living in poverty in the nation, with 33.43% of its population below the federal poverty line.